Management Zones โ Three New Concepts

 oneagentctl --set-host-tag=team=payments

-โ ๏ธ Three special tag keys propagate to derived data (service metrics, Davis problems): dt.security_context, dt.cost.costcenter, and dt.cost.product.
-Regular tags only propagate to raw signals (logs, spans, events).
+โ ๏ธ Only three special keys propagate to derived data (service metrics, Davis problems): dt.security_context, dt.cost.costcenter, and dt.cost.product.
+Regular tags only propagate to raw signals (logs, spans, events from that host).